 It was long promised to take ten years.
 Instead, after the project was re-approved in 2009, the ESDC revised contracts giving the developer up to 25 years.
 That Development Agreement was withheld when project opponents challenged the timetable in court.

 First, a state judge ruled against the challengers, the ESDC’s “deplorable lack of transparency” and acknowledged that the ESDC’s use of a ten-year timeframe for the project buildout in the Modified General Project Plan was supported “only minimally.”

 Only later, after the challengers reopened the case, did the judge revise her decision and order a new review of the environmental impacts of a potential 25-year construction period.

 Not only did the judge order a Supplemental Environmental Impact Statement, which was ongoing in 2013, in September 2013 she awarded legal fees to the attorneys representing Develop Don't Destroy Brooklyn and BrooklynSpeaks, the two winning coalitions.
-That was a discretionary decision, indicating that the state's defense was not tenable.
-And Empire State Development, using Forest City Ratner's money, agreed to pay the fees rather than appeal.
+The state, using Forest City Ratner's money, agreed to pay the fees rather than appeal.

 claimed that Atlantic Yards would have "job creation the likes of which Brooklyn has never seen."

 Well, Brooklyn hasn't seen it, not the once-promised 15,000 construction jobs and certainly not the 10,000 permanent jobs.
 And much-hyped Jay-Z, whom savvy sportswriter David Roth called the Nets' "resident Brooklyn-credibility totem," got to blather about how "it's already created so many jobs," and the press doesn't check.